 Bill Howland grew up in the Greater Boston area, studying with classical pianist Allen Barker of Wayland, Massachusetts.
 Bill continued his education in music theory at Northeastern University and later studied with jazz pianist Dick Odgren of Worcester, whose faculty appointments include Berklee College of Music and Clark University.

 These four CDs feature pianists who deserve

 Kiawah Island, SC

-Willing to teach:
+Willing to teach

 Intermediate to advanced students